zyqhnu/Simple-PyTorch-Distributed-Training-2X8GPU/README.md

 ```

 ## Multi machine multi gpu
-suppose we have two machines and one machine have 4 gpus
+Suppose we have two machines and each machine has 8 gpus.

 In multi machine multi gpu situation, you have to choose a machine to be master node.

-we named the machines A and B, and set A to be master node
+We named the machines A and B, and set A to be master node.

-script run at A
+command to run at A

 ```
 python -m torch.distributed.launch --nproc_per_node=4 --nnode=2 --node_rank=0 --master_addr=A_ip_address --master_port=29500 main.py --local_rank=8 --world_size=16
 ```

-script run at B
+command to run at B

 ```
 python -m torch.distributed.launch --nproc_per_node=4 --nnode=2 --node_rank=1 --master_addr=A_ip_address --master_port=29500 main.py --local_rank=8 --world_size=16